mortendahl/mortendahl.github.io/_drafts/private_deep_learning_with_mpc.md

 # Conclusion

-We have implemented a simple multi-party computation protocol between three parties for secure addition and multiplication, and used this for two simple experiments.

-While we haven't really addressed the initial claim that this is computationally more efficient than homomorphic encryption, we have still seen that it is indeed possible to achieve private machine learning using very basic operations.
+The focus of this tutorial has been on a simple secure multi-party computation protocol, and while we haven't explicitly addressed the initial claim that it is computationally more efficient than homomorphic encryption, we have still seen that it is indeed possible to achieve private machine learning using very basic operations.

-More critically however, we haven't measured the amount of communication required to run the protocols: to run any extensive computation using the above simple protocols it is clearly preferably to have the three parties connected by a high-speed local network.
-Yet, more advanced protocols not only reduce the amount of data sent back and forth, but also improve other properties such as the number of rounds (down to a small constant in the case of [garbled circuits](https://en.wikipedia.org/wiki/Garbled_circuit)).
+Perhaps more critically, we haven't measured the amount of communication required to run the protocols, which most significantly boils down to a few messages for each multiplication.
+To run any extensive computation using the simple protocols above it is clearly preferable to have the three parties connected by a high-speed local network, yet more advanced protocols not only reduce the amount of data sent back and forth, but also improve other properties such as the number of rounds (down to a small constant in the case of [garbled circuits](https://en.wikipedia.org/wiki/Garbled_circuit)).

-Finally, treating the protocol as a black box for secure computation, we also haven't addresses any optimizations that might be had by adapting the two world to each other.

-*Thank you to ...*
+Finally, we have treated the protocols and the machine learning processes orthogonally, letting the latter use the former only in a black box fashion.
+Adapting one to the other requires expertise in both domains but may yield significant improvements in the overall performance.